klauer/epics-sumo-mirror/doc/reference-sumo-scan.rst

 from a file by using the command line option "--info-file".

-All three phases that are needed to create the data for generating a dependency database with :doc:`sumo-db <reference-sumo-db>` are combined with the command "all".
+All three phases that are needed to create the data for generating a dependency database with :doc:`sumo db <reference-sumo>` are combined with the command "all".

 Two other phases "name2paths" and "path2names" are implemented to get